devlaming/mgreml/README.md

 | Some pheno 109 | 0.016 | 0.032 |
 | Some pheno 110 | 0.157 | 0.029 |

-Comparing these estimates to the true values in `./tutorial/true.HSq.txt`, printed below, we see that our estimates seem to be strongly downwards biased.
+Comparing these estimates to the true values in `./tutorial/true.HSq.txt`, printed below, we see that our estimates seem to be biased.

 | trait | heritability |
 | --- | --- |